Your uploads encrypted in your browser Open source

 Privacy modelClient-side AES-256-GCM; we store only ciphertextCode stored and shown in plaintext

-AccountNoneAccount needed to save and manage pens
+AccountNoneAccount needed to save and manage Pens

 Live editing / communityNo — replace the file via a private edit linkYes — in-browser editing, embeds, a community